Pebaz/tidbytes/README.md

 - **Origin**: Refers to which memory universe a memory region was allocated.

 ## Identity Order

+> ***Tidbytes is based off of the concept of Identity Order which means the first bit is always the leftmost bit of the leftmost byte.***

 When both the bit and byte order of a region of memory is left to right, this is called “Identity Order” in Tidbytes.